CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 8.md

 **Copilot Lab** is a collection of prompts that you can use to explore and experiment with Copilot.
 You can also see how other users and experts are using Copilot and learn from their tips and tricks.

 - **Prompt Engineering:** Prompt engineering is the skill of knowing when and how to ask Copilot to do something for you.
 It’s like giving instructions to a smart assistant.
-You want to be clear, concise, and specific, so that Copilot can understand your goal and deliver the best results.
+You want to be clear, concise, and specific so that Copilot can understand your goal and deliver the best results.

 ## Features of Copilot Lab